featuretoggles/feature-toggles/README.md

 ## Great Power comes with responsibility.

-Here is the list of responsibility.
+Here is a list of responsibilities.

 1. #### One feature one toggle flag

    ```
-   - Given you are in a scrum team working for a e-commerce product.
-And now team get a new feature requirement to build a new checkout page for your application and the work is divided between 3 developer means 3 stories.
+   - Given you are in a scrum team working for an e-commerce product.
+And now team gets a new feature requirement to build a new checkout page for your application and the work is divided between 3 developer means 3 stories.
-   - For all these 3 story code will be warped by one toggle flag.
+   - For all these 3 story codes will be warped by one toggle flag.
    - Which will help you to reduce toggle and not get messy.
    ```